braz96/skin.mimic/readme.md

 - Added a skin setting to remove fullscreen overlay on Home screen.
 - Changed videoinfo actor list from labels to thumbs.
 - Removed cdART from album info.
 Replaced with artist logo.
+- Fixed display of parent folder items.
+- Added infolines back to the topbar.
+- Converted Favorites to a standard window with List and Icon views.

 ***
 **1.0.0**